 Works in Progress:

-Peluso, Daniel O. and Balta, J. Brian. (expected 2017) Rare Earth Element Variations in Recharging Martian Magma Chambers: Impact on Shergottite Compositions.
+Peluso, Daniel O. and Balta, J. Brian. (submission expected early 2018) Rare Earth Element Variations in Recharging Martian Magma Chambers.
 Manuscript currently in preparation for submission to scientific journal, Geophysical Research Letters.

 Publications and Abstracts: